nya3jp/rules_contest/docs/reference/rules.md

 All rules are defined in `@rules_contest//contest:defs.bzl`.

-To use rules, put the following `load` statement to the top of the `BUILD` file.
+To use rules, put the following `load` statement to the top of the `BUILD.bazel` file.

 ```python
 load(